 Recovery from mental health problems means being able to live a meaningful and fulfilling life, with or without symptoms, and this is defined by each individual.
-It’s rising beyond the problems.
-Understanding how we feel can help with this and can actually be more important to our quality of life.
+Understanding how we feel can help with this.
 So, how can we measure and better understand our mental health?

 Over the last 20 years there’s been an accelerating shift in the NHS and medical practice in the UK towards a focus on the views of patients, rather than relying solely on the judgements of clinicians.
 This has been important in the field of physical health but even more so when it comes to considering people’s views of their mental health.